-Moderator: Any questions from the panel on the two natures?
+Moderator: Any question from the panel on the two natures?

 Harold Freeman: Yes.